-Google vs Bing: How the Search Giants Stack Up
+Google vs Microsoft Bing: A Detailed Comparison Of Two Search Engines

-But what about Microsoft Bing?
-Is it worth optimizing your site for, as well?

-Let’s see how these two search giants, Microsoft Bing (rebranded from simply ‘Bing’ in October 2020) and Google, compare.

-Google vs. Microsoft Bing Market Share
+Google Vs. Microsoft Bing Market Share

 One of the first distinctions between Microsoft Bing and Google is market share.
-According to Statista, in February 2021, Bing accounted for 6.7% of the global search market, while Google took 86.6%.
+According to Statcounter, in the US:

-And while that may make it tempting to focus on Google alone, Microsoft Bing provides good conversions and has a user base that shouldn’t be ignored.
+While that may make it tempting to focus on Google alone, Microsoft Bing provides good conversions and has a user base that shouldn’t be ignored.
+Bing’s usage has grown because of the AI-powered feature Bing Chat, which has attracted new users.

-That 6.7% of search users accounts for millions who use Microsoft Bing every day.
+Bing is also used by digital assistants such as Alexa and Cortana.

+Bing has around 100 million daily active users which is a number that you can’t ignore.
 It’s particularly important to optimize for Bing if you’re targeting an American audience.
-In fact, one-third of online queries in the U.S. are powered by Microsoft properties when you factor in Yahoo and voice searches.
+In fact, 28.3% of online queries in the U.S. are powered by Microsoft properties when you factor in Yahoo and voice searches.

 Some have wondered over the years whether Bing is an acronym for “Because It’s Not Google.”
 I’m not sure how true that is, but the name does come from a campaign in the early 1990s for its predecessor, Live Search.

-Another fun tidbit is that Ahrefs recently did a study on the Top 100 Bing searches globally and the #1 query searched was [Google].
+Another fun tidbit is that Ahrefs recently did a study on the Top 100 Bing searches globally, and the #1 query searched was [Google].

-Comparing Google vs. Microsoft Bing’s Functionality
+Comparing Google Vs. Microsoft Bing’s Functionality

 From a search functionality perspective, the two search engines are similar, but Google offers more core features: